 If you looked up the term “artificial intelligence” on Google and found your way to this article, you’ve used (and hopefully benefitted from) AI.
 If you’ve ever taken an Uber or had your phone auto-correct a misspelled word, you’ve used AI.
-Although it may not always be immediately obvious, artificial intelligence impacts nearly all aspects of our lives in a nearly uncountable number of ways.
-In this article, we’ll take a look at eight examples of how artificial intelligence saves us time, money, and energy in our everyday life.
+Artificial intelligence seems to be everywhere, but what exactly is it?
+How does it impact our everyday lives for the better?
+While the applications of AI are seemingly infinite, here are 8 examples of artificial intelligence we use every day.

 What is Artificial Intelligence?